ambiennt/vt-releases/DOCUMENTATION_LITE.md

 	- `screen_anchor_offset`
 		- Type: `vec2`
 		- Allowed values: *unbounded*
-		- Adjusts the position of the display relative to the chosen `screen_anchor`, measured in raw screen pixels.
+		- Adjusts the position of the display relative to the chosen `saturation_display.screen_anchor`, measured in raw screen pixels.
 Positive X moves right, negative X moves left; positive Y moves down, negative Y moves up.
 	- `content_anchor`
 		- Type: `int`
 		- Allowed values: see [Anchor Points](#anchor-points) for a list of enumerated values.
-		- Defines which anchor point on the display's bounding box is aligned to `screen_anchor`.
+		- Defines which anchor point on the display's bounding box is aligned to `saturation_display.screen_anchor`.
 By default, the display is rendered from its top-left corner.
 	- `text_color`
 		- Type: `RGBA HTML color`
 		- Allowed values: [`#00000000`, `#FFFFFFFF`]